First In, Last Out

 I didn’t sleep that well last night…..I think I was antsy for today.
-So I found myself eating pistachios on the couch at 3:00am and watching Superman.
-I think I fell asleep finally around 4:00am. at Mr. LBB finally woke me up at 7:30am to start getting ready.
+I found myself eating pistachios on the couch at 3:00am and watching Superman.
+I think I fell asleep finally around 4:00am.
+Brett finally woke me up at 7:30am to start getting ready.

 I was the first person in the doctor’s office today.
-Mr. LBB and I met with Dr. L about side effects and what to expect from the new chemotherapy regimen.
-He just kept stressing how hard this was going to be on my kidneys…….and overly hydrating was going to be really important.
+Brett and I met with Dr. L about side effects and what to expect from the new chemotherapy regimen.
+He just kept stressing how hard this was going to be on my kidneys and that overly hydrating was going to be really important.
 EMA-EP is the treatment we ended up settling on.
 Today was the E & P portion.
 Cisplatin and VP-16.
 The EMA is next Thursday and Friday.
 Those are some BIG bags waiting on the IV stand:

-Of course I met a lot of interesting people.
-I was talking with a guy who has to be fed through a feeding tube and he said he imagines a big ham sub going through the tube.
-I told him he needed scratch and sniff stickers to help….I’d look for a ham sub sticker.
+I met a lot of interesting people.
+Like the guy who has to be fed through a feeding tube and he said he imagines a big ham sub going through the tube.
+I told him he needed scratch and sniff stickers to help.
 I don’t think he was too excited.
-Then I felt bad eating my lunch in front of him.
+I felt bad eating my lunch in front of him.
 There was an elderly man there that looked just like my Paw-Paw.
 It made me a little teary.
 He looked so frail and tired.

 All of the sudden this afternoon, the entire room was asleep it seemed….except for me of course!
 I started feeling weaker and uncomfortable as the day went on.
 And full.
 And lots of heart palpitations.

 I wrote the beginning of this post while I was still at the doctor’s office.
-Now we are home and I’m not feeling so hot….so bear with me if this post is all over the place.
+Now we are home and I’m not feeling so hot.
+Bear with me if this post is all over the place.
 I’m writing it in small increments at a time.
 My poor heart feels like it’s on overdrive.

-Mr. LBB picked Sienna up from school and picked me up from the doctor.
+Brett picked Sienna up from school before picking me up from the doctor.
 I was the last patient there.
 First one in this morning…..and last one out.
-THAT is a long day.
 I was getting a little competitive with the last man there to see who would leave first.
 His drip finished before me and he said he felt bad leaving me by myself.
-Aw.
 I told him they needed to upgrade the place to lounge chairs by the pool and cocktails and I’d be set.

-It’s all good though.
 Dr. L said we are now “Rambo”-ing my body to try and kill this cancer.
 From now on, I’ll have no rest at all between chemotherapy until my body just can’t take it anymore and he’s forced to give me some time off.
-Works for me!
-Rambo the crap out me…..just kill this cancer.
+Works for me.
+Just kill the cancer.

 Sweet dreams Ashley.
 May you get some rest.
 Prayers for strength, that you will keep dinner down, and that you have energy to get a shower in the morning.